 ➤ Dispose with regular trash unless instructed otherwise.

-➤ Avoid recycling expired test components or packaging.
+➤ Avoid recycling used test components or contaminated packaging.

 Frequently Asked Questions